purduerov/XX-Core/surface/pakfront/README.md

 ![picture alt](https://i.pinimg.com/736x/1a/e4/8f/1ae48fbbbe08af14ea305fe71fd4dae5--battle-of-monte-cassino-machine-guns.jpg)
 ## Pakfront and Running it: What does it do?
 How do you install it?
 Let's find out
-pakfront is written in Go, which is a compiled language, like C, but they build system is way less convoluted.
+Pakfront is written in Go, which is a compiled language, like C, but they build system is way less convoluted.
 For our purposes, the final product we are looking for is a binary which can be run like any other executable(it also needs a config file, but that just sits in surface), and some python scripts that can be run as CV subprocesses.
 This all sits in the pakfront/bin/ directory, which one can run at his or her own leisure.

 ### Installation
 #### Ubuntu